codibre/remembered-redis/README.md

 }
 ```

-This may not seem reasonable, but, as you joining many results into one can one with maxSavingDelay > 0, you can favor the content compression with this, and also save a lot of memory in your instance.
+This may not seem reasonable, but, as you join many results into one can one when maxSavingDelay > 0, you can favor the compression with this, and save a lot of memory in your instance.

 ## License